The 35 Most Iconic Short Stories of All Time

 The Things They Carried by Tim O’Brien

-O’Brien’s modern classic centers on the Vietnam War, but these are not your traditional war stories.
-The author, who based this book on his own service in Vietnam, along with its aftermath, not only chronicles the war in these related short stories but also pulls back the curtain on the very act of storytelling and the impossibility of ever capturing the full truth.
+Tim O’Brien’s modern classic centers on the Vietnam War, but these are not your traditional war stories.
+The author, who based this 1990 book on his own service in Vietnam, along with its aftermath, not only chronicles the war in these related short stories but also pulls back the curtain on the very act of storytelling and the impossibility of ever capturing the full truth.
 As the narrator says, “Often the crazy stuff is true and the normal stuff isn’t.”
 This deeply moving, profoundly thought-provoking book continues to speak to all generations of readers.
+Check out our curated list of the best historical novels for some fictional war stories.

 The Secret Lives of Church Ladies by Deesha Philyaw

-Published in 2020, Philyaw’s dazzling debut is racking up staggering accolades for good reason.
-She invites us into the lives of Black Southern women in a way that is intimate, tender, and deeply engaging.
+Published in 2020, Deesha Philyaw’s dazzling debut racked up staggering accolades for good reason.
+She invites us into the lives of Black Southern women in a way that is intimate, tender and deeply engaging.
 Here is how she opens: “Eula books the suite in Clarksville, two towns over.
 I bring the food.
 This year it’s sushi for me and cold cuts and potato salad for her.”
 And with that, you’re in the door.
-Here are more books by Black authors you’ll want to know about.
+If you’re interested in reading more books by Black authors, this collection is a good starter.

-Machada burst onto the scene in 2017 with stories that blend in elements of sci-fi, while exploring body image, love, sexuality, and violence.
-She is fearless on topics ranging from bariatric surgery (and the ghost of a former fat self) to prom dresses with awful secrets woven into the fabric.
-A bracing and necessary new voice.
+Carmen Maria Machado burst onto the scene in 2017 with stories that blend in elements of science fiction while exploring body image, love, sexuality and violence.
+She is fearless when it comes to topics ranging from bariatric surgery (and the ghost of a former fat self) to prom dresses with awful secrets woven into the fabric.
+A bracing and necessary collection, Her Body and Other Parties was a finalist for the National Book Award for Fiction.

 Black Light by Kimberly King Parsons

-Parsons’ stories have a heart as big as Texas, which is where she hails from.
+Kimberly King Parsons’s stories have a heart as big as Texas, which is where she hails from.
 You’ll love her for her pitch-perfect sentence-making and for her sometimes messed-up but always compelling characters.
 For instance: “When I start dating Tim, an almost-doctor, all the sick, broken people in the world begin to glow.”
-Looking for a little love in your fiction?
-Peruse our list of the best romance novels of all time.
+If you like short stories with a side of humor, pick up Parsons’s funny book, which came out in 2019.

 The Coast of Chicago by Stuart Dybek

-Dybek is one of the great chroniclers of the Windy City—in particular, the Eastern European immigrant South Side.
-These spare, grittily exquisite stories waste not a word. (“Tonight, a steady drizzle, streetlights smoldering in fog like funnels of light collecting rain.”)
-Dybek’s masterpiece has been rightly compared to James Joyce’s Dubliners and Sherwood Anderson’s Winesburg, Ohio.
+Stuart Dybek is one of the great chroniclers of the Windy City—in particular, the Eastern European immigrant South Side.
+These spare, grittily exquisite stories waste not a word: “Tonight, a steady drizzle, streetlights smoldering in fog like funnels of light collecting rain.”
+Dybek’s masterpiece, which published in 1990, has been rightly compared to James Joyce’s Dubliners and Sherwood Anderson’s Winesburg, Ohio.

 Labyrinths by Jorge Luis Borges

-Argentinian genius Borges (1899–1986) wrote some of the most mind-bending and best short stories of all time.
+Argentinian genius Jorge Luis Borges (1899–1986) wrote some of the most mind-bending and best short stories of all time.
 For instance, “The Library of Babel” (written long before the age of online algorithms and artificial intelligence) centers on an imaginary library containing every book that was or ever could be written by recombining the alphabet.
-If you like stories as twisty as, say, an M.C.
-Escher drawing, this book is for you.
-If you love flights of fancy, you need to check out these fantasy books readers can’t put down.
+If you like fantasy novels or stories as twisty as an M.C.
+Escher drawing, the 1962 masterpiece Labyrinths is for you.

 Short, edited by Alan Ziegler

 Short has a nice long subtitle: An International Anthology of Five Centuries of Short-Short Stories, Prose Poems, Brief Essays, and Other Short Prose Forms.
-Between these covers, you’ll find blink-length works ranging from classic masters (Michel de Montaigne, William Blake, Franz Kafka, Clarice Lispector, Gertrude Stein, Italo Calvino) to cutting-edge contemporary writers (Lydia Davis, Dave Eggers, Joy Harjo).
-A sample from Michael Ondaatje: “I arrived in a plane but love the harbour.
-Dusk.
-And the turning on of electricity in ships, portholes of moon, the blue glide of a tug, the harbour road and its ship chandlers, soap makers, ice on bicycles, the hidden anonymous barber shops behind the pink dirt walls of Reclamation Street.”
+Between these covers, you’ll find blink-length works ranging from classic masters (Michel de Montaigne, William Blake, Franz Kafka, Clarice Lispector, Gertrude Stein and Italo Calvino) to cutting-edge contemporary writers (Lydia Davis, Dave Eggers and Joy Harjo).
+The hundreds of stories living on the pages of this 2014 book come from writers in 24 Western countries, making this a creative and diverse collection.

 Acts of God by Ellen Gilchrist